brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 The GPS typically connected in under a minute, although occasionally I had to wait several minutes and once, it wouldn't connect at all.
-I used it with TomTom 6 and the results were fairly pleasant: the UI worked and looked good on the high res screen and the GPS seemed fairly accurate.
-It took a little while to set up TomTom the first time to recognize the built in GPS unit (the configuration is less than intuitive), but this has nothing to do with the phone itself.
+I used it with TomTom 6 and the results were fairly pleasant: the UI worked and looked good on the high-res screen and the GPS seemed fairly accurate.
+It took a little while to set up TomTom the first time to recognize the built-in GPS unit (the configuration is less than intuitive), but this has nothing to do with the phone itself.
 Calculating routes took ~10-20 seconds, which is not terrible, but not great.
-Including the time it takes to connect to the satellites, enter your destination info, calculate the route and start displaying the map, you can expect a ~2 minute overhead per trip.
+Including the time it takes to connect to the satellites, enter your destination info, calculate the route and start displaying the map, you can expect a ~2-minute overhead per trip.
 Not the end of the world, but again, just not quite as zippy and responsive as I wanted.

 ## Windows Mobile 6.0